Salt & Wind Travel

-You’ve booked your ticket, planned everything, and are just days from going to the Aloha State.
+You’ve booked your ticket and planned everything, and you are just days from going to Aloha State.
 Now it’s time to get out your suitcase and decide what to pack for Hawaii.

-Truth be told, it’s hard to say exactly what to pack for Hawai’i because each trip differs slightly.
+It’s hard to say exactly what to pack for Hawai’i because each trip differs slightly.
 One traveler might be checking out the mixology scene in Waikīkī while another is surfing the legendary waves on O’ahu’s North Shore.
-One might be heading there to sport fish and golf while another is searching for an all-relaxation honeymoon.
+One might be heading there to sport fish and golf, while another is searching for an all-relaxation honeymoon.

 What To Pack For Hawai’i